 Accountability partner conversations have some similarity to mastermind meetings.
 The biggest difference is that the flow of conversation focuses solely on the two accountability partners instead of a group of several people.

 Why Accountability Matters

-There are two types of accountability—internal and external.
+There are two types of accountability—internal (or personal accountability) and external.
 The focus of this article is on external accountability.

 You should always accept personal responsibility for every result, but it’s often easier to blame other people (or events) in your life.